-Bed bugs are flat, slightly oval, somewhat teardrop-shaped insects that measure about ¼ inch in length when fully grown.
+Bed bugs are flat, slightly oval, somewhat teardrop-shaped insects that measure about a ¼ inch in length when fully grown.

 Bed bugs are larger than many people expect, as they assume the insects are comparable to fleas in size.
 Bed bugs are basically dark brown, varying to red or rust colored.

 Since bed bugs are almost entirely nocturnal, you don't often see them in the open during the daytime.
 They prefer to stay in the crevices of furniture, as well as mattresses, or wall voids when they're not feeding.